Visual Art Program Description

 Advanced Placement requirements overlap the regular and advanced techniques art program.
 AP Studio Art is offered at the same time as PVA Art 30 and PVA Art 35.
 It demands dedication and more studio time than the regular program, and students wishing to complete this College Level course will work with their teacher(s) individually to ensure they can meet and or exceed requirements.

-Q: When do PVA Art students take Professional Development in the Arts 35?
+- When do PVA Art students take Leadership in the Arts 35 or Entrepreneurial Artist?

-PD 35 is a five credit, self-directed course that does not run during the regular school day.
-Students will experience a combination of teacher-directed assignments and activities combined with student-directed or on-line projects.
-PD 35 sessions usually occur at lunch or after school for visual art students, and it involves the creation of a final grade 12 portfolio.
-Students will learn about careers in visual art, attend workshops, meet local artists, participate in community art activities, and complete all other course requirements outside the regular timetable.
+All PVA students are required to complete either Leadership in the Arts 35 or Entrepreneurial Artist (Junior Achievement).
+These self-directed courses run outside the regular school day.
+Students will experience a combination of teacher-directed assignments/activities combined with student-directed and/or on-line projects.
+Sessions for these courses usually occur at lunch or after school for visual art students and will involve the creation of a final grade 12 portfolio.
+Students will learn about careers in visual art, attend workshops, meet local artists and participate in community art activities.
 For PVA Art students, this course begins in grade 10 and finishes at the end of grade 12 with a final exit interview and portfolio celebration.

 Students in the PVA Art program are required to complete the foundation courses of Art 10, 20, and 30.
 The curriculum in these courses does expect students to work within a broad range of materials and media.
 During Art 15, 25, and 35, students will specialize into their area of preference, either painting, drawing, or, sculpture.
 AP Art will also require you to specialize into either 2-D or 3-D streams.